Licence to trade

 - suspension and resumption of the business of an insurance intermediary, real estate trustee, master builder or financial advisor.

-Click here (→ BMDW) German text for an overview of all of the online procedures of the Austrian Business Licence Information System.
+Click here (→ BMAW) German text for an overview of all of the online procedures of the Austrian Business Licence Information System.

 The documents required depend on whether the process involves registration, an application or a notification.